dotnet/standard/docs/faq.md

 ## Is the API set of a .NET Standard version fixed?

 Yes.
 A specific version of .NET Standard remains frozen once shipped.
-New APIs will first become availabe in specific .NET platforms, such as .NET Core.
+New APIs will first become available in specific .NET platforms, such as .NET Core.
 If we believe the new APIs should be made available everywhere, we'll create a new .NET Standard version.